swanky-pants-janx/Text-Based-Game-v2/README.md

 - **Explore thoroughly** - Check every room for resources
 - **Plan your fights** - Some enemies are tougher than others
 - **Rest when safe** - Sleep to recover health between adventures
+- **Check the weather** - Rain can affect the atmosphere and immersion!

 ## 🔧 Running the Game